 select items for subsequent operations, +Shift to toggle; see also select rotate

 XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll translate

 XY-translate (screen coordinates), except if wheel, Z-translate; see also move zoom

-zoom the view; see also zoom select
+zoom the view (slightly different in VR); see also zoom identify object

 unlabel all residues when background is clicked; see also label